georgekarani/Triangle-tracker/README.md

 ### Description:
 * Triangle tracker is a learning website app, with the ability to detect the type of a triangle when a user keys in the values of the three sides of the triangle.
-* These triangles are; Equilateral, Scalene, Isosceles or not a triangle.
+* These triangles are; Equilateral, Scalene, Isosceles or not a triangle at all.

-* It's a working,useful app to the learners
-* Furthermore it's a tool for fun as a user can key in values just  to find out type of triangles.
+* Furthermore it's a website app that can be fun for a user as they key in values just to find out the three types of triangles.

 ### Languages used:
 * HTML